 For many children around the world, a walk to school of up to three hours in each direction is not uncommon.
 This is just too much for many children, particularly children living with a disability, those suffering from malnutrition or illness, or those who are required to work around the household.
 Imagine having to set off for school, hungry, at 5 a.m. every day, not to return until 7 p.m.
 Many children, especially girls, are also vulnerable to violence on their long and hazardous journeys to and from school.

 9. Hunger and poor nutrition

-10. The expense of education (formal or informal fees)
+10. The expense of education

 But for many of the poorest families, school remains too expensive and children are forced to stay at home doing chores or work themselves.
 Families remain locked in a cycle of poverty that goes on for generations.
-In many countries in Africa, while education is theoretically free, in practice ‘informal fees’ see parents forced to pay for ‘compulsory items’ like uniforms, books, pens, extra lessons, exam fees or funds to support the school buildings.
-In other places, the lack of functioning public (government) schools means that parents have no choice but to send their children to private schools that, even when technically ‘low fee’, are unaffordable for the poorest families who risk making themselves destitute in their efforts to get their children better lives through education.
+In many countries throughout Africa education is theoretically free.
+In practice “informal fees” see parents forced to pay for “compulsory items” like uniforms, books, pens, extra lessons, exam fees, or funds to support the school buildings.
+In other places, the lack of functioning public (government-supported) schools means that parents have no choice but to send their children to private schools.
+Even if these schools are “low-fee,” they are unaffordable for the poorest families who risk making themselves destitute in their efforts to get their children better lives through education.

 The 2019 Global Citizen Festival in New York will be presented by Citi and Cisco and in association with our Production Partner, Live Nation.
 MSNBC, Comcast NBCUniversal, and iHeart will serve as Presenting Media Partners and will air a live simulcast of the Festival on MSNBC and on iHeart Radio Stations.
 The Festival will also be livestreamed on YouTube and Twitter, presented by Johnson & Johnson.